Aqasch/Aqasch.github.io/docs/posts/15-01-2022-brief-about.md

 </p>

 <p>Throughout history, you saw countless destruction followed by creation,<br>
-probably this is the reason behind your and these beings' emotional connection,
+probably this is the reason behind your and these beings' emotional connection.
 </p>

 <p>In a future where most of them are unaware of the history,<br>
 they stumped your suffering and glory,<br>
 to find temporal fun out of knowledge,<br>
-which they gained from experiencing your existence,
+which they gained from experiencing your existence.
 </p>

 <p>